cdy3870/llms_docker/README.md

 - https://www.scimagojr.com/ for conference metrics

 ## How it works and services involved
+### Part 1: Recommendation Based on Categories and Subcategories
+1. The first part of the recommendation involves using the full list of journals provided by scimagojr
+- The R file containing this information (https://github.com/ikashnitsky/sjrdata) is converted into a csv
+- The main categories are scraped from the base website
+- The entries are preprocessed and cleaned
+2. We then use HuggingFace's zero-shot learning NLP model to determine which main category the topic falls under
+- Doing this reduces the number of subcategories to search through  when trying to narrow down the subcategory of the topic
+3. We apply the same zero-shot technique on the subcategory and obtain the most relevant subcategories to a topic
+4. The final step involves filtering the journals based on the predicted subcategories

+### Part 2: Recommendations Based on Papers
 1. LangChain is a library used to leverage the capabilities of large language models (llms), when OpenAI's llm is paired with a tool, it is capable of reasoning beyond the environment it was trained in
 - When paired with the arXiv API, an agent can be created to query and reason with a research paper database